jonwongg/Defense-of-Wall-Street/README.md

 ### Management Issues

 Management turned out to be a fairly big problem.
-Due to the fact that no real manager was appointed or decided upon, the allocation of members’ time was not always efficient.
+Due to the fact that no real manager was appointed or decided upon, the allocation of membersâ€™ time was not always efficient.
 This led to JDB realizing the importance of someone assuming a lead role and coordinating the others.

 ### Future Work